GoogleCloudPlatform/cloud-hackathons/faq/howto-setup-environment.md

 Qwiklabs provide isolated sandbox environments to run gHacks.
 In principle a sandbox environment will include a single Google Cloud Project configured for 5 users (students).
 The *Terraform* scripts from the *artifacts* directory are executed automatically when the lab is started, so the participants don't have to do that themselves.

-In order to get access to these environments, each team needs to pick **one** participant as the Team Lead to create an account on the special [Qwiklabs instance for gHacks](https://explore.qwiklabs.com), and provide the email address that's used to create that account to the Lead Coach, so that the account can be added to a _Classroom_.
+In order to get access to these environments, each team will pick **one** participant as the _Team Lead_.
+The Team Lead will create an account on the special [Qwiklabs instance for gHacks](https://explore.qwiklabs.com).
+Once this is set up, the Lead Coach will add the Team Lead's email account to the created _Classroom_.

 ### Qwiklabs Instance